 Sometimes the feedback you receive on a story is simply an indicator of the editor’s personal tastes and preferences and not necessarily a problem that needs fixing.
 Generally, this feedback will be focused on specific elements and might look something like this:

-However, the long digressions into [central subject of the story], while interesting and well written, really slowed the pace for me.
+However, the long digressions into baseball, while interesting and well written, really slowed the pace for me.

 I did not revise this story, and I sold it soon after.
 Again, the feedback I received is not wrong for that market, but it does highlight the subjective nature of feedback in general.
 The tricky part about being a writer, especially one that occasionally sells work, is to know when to listen to feedback and when to stick to your guns.
 The question you have to answer is am I rejecting this feedback because it truly clashes with my goals or vision for the story or because it’s difficult to hear/implement?
 It’s tough to tell sometimes, but the more you do this, the better you get at discerning the difference.